It’s a universal truth in any industry: Employers can’t compete for job candidates if they can’t compete on salaries.

 Understand the Value of a Dollar

-Higher Growth Search’s sister company, Nelson, surveyed numerous businesses for its 2022 Future of Work Report and collected salary data:
+Higher Growth Search’s sister company, Nelson Connects, surveyed numerous businesses for its 2022 Future of Work Report and collected salary data:

-The Nelson survey shows that only a relatively small percentage of companies manage to hit the magic number candidates are looking for.
-Therefore, when you create your pay strategy, consider your compensation ranges from the candidate’s perspective.
+The Nelson Connects survey shows that only a relatively small percentage of companies manage to hit the magic compensation number candidates are looking for.
+Therefore, when you create your pay strategy, consider your pay ranges from the candidate’s perspective.

 Higher Growth Search’s 2022 Salary Guide provides intel on the most common roles in cannabis.
-We include high-low ranges for product-touching positions, testing labs, distribution and retail—as well as traditional roles in administration, finance and accounting, sales, marketing, IT and more.
-Because we work with cannabis employers every day, we are attuned to pay rates and can help you structure your compensation to align with current trends.
+We include high-low ranges for product-touching positions, testing labs, distribution, and retail—as well as traditional roles in administration, finance and accounting, sales, marketing, IT, and more.
+Because we work with cannabis employers every day, we understand the current pay environment and can help you structure your salary strategy to align with current trends.

 Whatever you do, make sure your existing employees also receive a salary or hourly wage that is comparable to what you’re offering new candidates—or you run the risk of a once-loyal employee walking out over perceived unfairness.